nya3jp/tast/docs/ARCHITECTURE.md

 An environment is an abstract term referring to a state of the target/host system.
 Some possible environments a fixture may set up are, for example:

-- The target Chrome OS device is in the login screen
+- The target ChromeOS device is in the login screen
-- The target Chrome OS device is logged into a user session
+- The target ChromeOS device is logged into a user session
-- The target Chrome OS device is logged into a user session, and Crostini is enabled
+- The target ChromeOS device is logged into a user session, and Crostini is enabled
-- The target Chrome OS device is enrolled into an enterprise policy
+- The target ChromeOS device is enrolled into an enterprise policy

 Fixtures are registered to the framework in a very similar way as tests and services.
 Fixture registration is done by an init function calling